 Figure 3.1

-Between April and September 2024, there were 18,500 referrals to specialist memory assessment services in England.
-This was 12.4% of all dementia assessments provided.
-Higher than England percentages of referrals were recorded in 2 of the regions (North East and Yorkshire and East of England) with the top value of 18.2% in East of England.
-Lowest value was in South East (9.7%) with 5 of the regions placed statistically below the England value (London, Midlands, South East, South West, and North West).
+Between April and October 2024, there were 22,111 referrals to specialist memory assessment services in England.
+This was 12.6% of all dementia assessments provided.
+Higher than England percentages of referrals were recorded in 2 of the regions (North East and Yorkshire and East of England) with the top value of 18.3% in East of England.
+Lowest value was in South East (9.9%) with 5 of the regions placed statistically below the England value (London, South East, South West, North West, and Midlands).

 The interactive bar chart in figure 3.2 shows the referrals to memory clinics as a percentage of all individuals receiving an assessment for dementia since 1 April 2024 for the 42 ICB in England grouped by NHS region.
 The memory clinic referrals data is cumulative and resets in April each year.